mohitk05/my-website/posts/2020/concurrency-and-parallelism.md

 ![Concurrent](/img/posts/concurrent.jpeg)

-Concurrency as a pattern has been present in OS almost since their inception.
+Concurrency as a pattern has been present in operating systems almost since their inception.
 Operating Systems are essentially programs that have to manage and run multiple tasks together and they have to be perfect while doing this.
-OSs have a concept of _time sharing_ which, as the name suggests, is a way to share execution time between various tasks.
+OSs have had a concept of _time sharing_ which, as the name suggests, is a way to share execution time between various tasks.
 I remember my days at HSBC where I worked with Mainframes, as appalled I was with the arcane technology, it actually made me aware of low level systems.
 During this time I had read about time sharing, a fantastic approach to acheive concurrency.

 Simply put, if there are 10 tasks to be run by the OS simultaneously, instead of running them one by one, or expecting to have 10 cores to execute them parallely, the OS smartly divides its execution time over these 10 tasks.
-It first executes a part of the first task, pauses the execution and then moves to the second task to do the same.
+It executes a part of the first task, pauses the execution and then moves to the second task to do the same.
 This is done for all the tasks until completion.

+If noticed carefully, this is very similar to Node's event loop.
+Concurrency is acheived by dividing sequential tasks into small chunks and executing these chunks one by one to appear as if all of the tasks are being executed _together_.

+Generally, programming languages provide a higher level API to obtain concurrency.